plan-systems/design-docs/README.md

 PLAN is open-source collaboration software for groups to securely communicate and coordinate activities, featuring:
 - Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and inventory management
 - End-to-end security, complete data ownership, and mission-critical reliability
-- A highly visual interface where channels, files, and objects are located in virtual spaces
+- A highly visual interface where channels, file, and links are found in virtual spaces
 - Optional storage decentralization for risk mitigation and offline operation
 - Built-in collaboration tools for teams to organize and manage operations
 - Relationship and organization management and visualization